expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

 While some of the properties defined in `app.json` can be applied at runtime, others require modifying native build configuration files.
 For ExpoKit projects, we only apply these settings once, at the time the native projects are generated (i.e. when you run `expo eject`).

 This means that for existing ExpoKit projects, **changing certain properties in `app.json` will not have the desired effect**.
 Instead, you must modify the corresponding native configuration files.
 In most cases, we've provided here a brief description of the files or settings that need to be changed, but you can also refer to the Apple and Android documentation for more information.

+> Note that ExpoKit is deprecated and will no longer be supported after SDK 38.
+We recommend using the [bare workflow](../../introduction/managed-vs-bare/#bare-workflow) instead.